State Spotlight:

 Seattle

 Seattle is situated on an isthmus between Puget Sound and Lake Washington.
-From natural beauty to serious sports infrastructure, Seattle offers it all.
+From natural beauty to serious sports infrastructure to a walkable downtown, Seattle offers it all

 Hotel tax rate: 15.7 percent